richardvenneman/appsignal-docs/source/support/known-issues.html.md

 In version 2.1.0 AppSignal switched to an agent built against the [musl libc][musl] implementation to [support Alpine Linux][blog-gem-2.1].
 Adding support for Alpine Linux we switched our agent build over to musl libc.
-A DNS issue was fixed in musl libc version 1.1.13, which we included in AppSignal for Ruby gem 2.1.1.
+A DNS issue was [fixed in musl libc version 1.1.13][musl-faq-dns], which we included in the next releases of AppSignal integrations.

-In Ruby gem version 2.1.1 and Elixir package version 0.11.3 we tried to fix the ["ndots" DNS issue][musl-faq-dns] by hardcoding the DNS servers as a temporary solution.
+In Ruby gem version 2.1.1 and Elixir package version 0.11.3 we also tried to fix the known ["ndots" DNS issue][musl-faq-dns] by hard-coding the DNS servers as a temporary solution.
 This caused problems with setups that use an private internal network that does not allow outgoing DNS requests.

 ### Symptoms